chaotic-pan/YippeeSimulator/README.md

 - added textures to house map
 - decorated interior of house

+  Particles
 - fog particles
+- ember particles
 - falling leaf particles
 - magic ring particles
 - added glowing eyes particles to skull model
 - dripping blood particles + blood puddle overlay
+  - utalising one looping particle
+  - change the material to use a colour assigned through the particle not the material
 - rune circle texture particle
 - steaming particles to skull model
+  - overlay material on the skull to give an orange outline on the mesh
+  - using the mesh as a spawn location for the particles & then animating them
-- particles tracing outline of skull model
+- particles tracing outline of skull model with the mesh spawn location

 - split floors from walls
 - house floors
-- models
+- importing models & respective textures for the interior
 - changed default level

+### During the individual process
+- main menu UI + functionality

 ## Contribution of Liz Kintzel